 - A knife with a sheath – for cutting veggies (or anything else!)

-- A spoon and/or fork – we just brought regular old spoons from home but this is a super fancy all-in-one option!
+- A spoon and/or fork – we just brought regular old spoons from home but Morsel makes a pretty bad-ass all-in-one spork option!

 - Salt, pepper, and other seasoning – we’re pepper junkies so we carry a backpacking size pepper grinder.

-- Biodegradable soap – doing dishes at the end of your meal is probably the worst part of camping but has to be done.
+- Biodegradable soap & scrub pad- doing dishes at the end of your meal is probably the worst part of camping but has to be done.
 We opt for Dr. Bronner’s because you can use it for washing your dishes and/or your body.

-- Bag for trash – you’ll need to pack out all of your garbage so bring a bag and tie it to your backpack when you leave.
+- Bag for carrying out your trash – You’ll need to pack out all of your garbage so bring a bag and tie it to the outside of your backpack when you leave.

 There are a few restaurants and a small market in the Supai village so if you forget something or don’t pack enough food, don’t fret.
 The biggest issue with relying on this option is that the village is about 2 miles from the campsite.
 So if you need to grab something or visit the restaurant you’ll have a 4-mile round-trip trek ahead of you.